Rationalizing Path-Independent Choice Rules: Rationalizability by concavity notions related to ordinal concavity

-The preceding discussion sheds light on relationships between different concepts of substitutability.
+The preceding discussion elucidates the relationships between different concepts of substitutability.
 The substitutes condition of \citet{hatmil05} is closely related to the gross substitutes property of \citet{kelso82}, which is the standard concept of substitutability in markets with continuous transfers.
-Those two conditions are often regarded as natural counterparts in markets with and without transfers, with the gross substitutes property being stronger than the substitutes condition.
-Our analysis precisely pins down how stronger the former is than the latter for rationalizable choice rules.
-To see this, we note that \citet{fujis03} show that the gross substitutes property is equivalent to M$^\natural$-concavity.
-Since Theorem \ref{thm1} provides a representation for rationalizable choice rules satisfying the substitutes condition (rationalizability and the substitutes condition are jointly equivalent to path independence, see Proposition \ref{prop1} below and Theorems 4 and 5 in \cite{yang2020}), one can attribute the difference between the two notions of substitutability to the difference between two kinds of discrete concavity, namely M$^\natural$-concavity and ordinal concavity.
+These two conditions are often regarded as natural counterparts in markets with and without transfers, with the gross substitutes property being stronger than the substitutes condition.
+Our analysis precisely pins down how much stronger the former is than the latter for rationalizable choice rules.
+To see this, we note that \citet{fujis03} show that the gross substitutes property is equivalent to M$^\natural$-concavity in the present setting.
+Since Theorem \ref{thm1} provides an equivalence result for rationalizable choice rules satisfying the substitutes condition (rationalizability and the substitutes condition are jointly equivalent to path independence, see Proposition \ref{prop1} and Theorems 4 and 5 in \cite{yang2020}), one can attribute the difference between the two notions of substitutability to the difference between two kinds of discrete concavity, namely M$^\natural$-concavity and ordinal concavity.
 Similarly, Theorem \ref{thm2} shows that size-restricted concavity is precisely the additional restriction on utility functions that corresponds to imposing the law of aggregate demand on choice rules in addition to path independence.